Vina Fields: 1893

-The Worlds Columbian Exposition, which came to Chicago in 1893, brought many visitors to the region and led to increased business for Fields and her fellow brothel owners; it was at this point when she hit her prime with 60-70 female workers.
-At the same time, the Panic of 1893 swept through the nation and hit the Chicago workforce hard; thousands lost their jobs.
+The Worlds Columbian Exposition, which came to Chicago in 1893, brought many visitors to the region and led to increased business for Fields and her fellow brothel owners.
+She hit her business prime at this point with 60-70 female workers.
+At the same time, the Panic of 1893 swept through the nation and hit the Chicago workforce hard, with thousands losing their jobs.
 So while 1893 brought the sex trade a steady stream of customers from the fair, other workers were devastated.
-Among the soup kitchens and the churches, brothel owners did what they could to help those out of work; it was said that Fields "daily fed a hungry, ragged regiment of the out-of-works".
+Among the soup kitchens and churches, brothel owners did what they could to help those out of work.
+It was said that Fields "daily fed a hungry, ragged regiment of the out-of-works".

 The move south

 1910 marked the emergence of a new Southern Levee district.
 Fields moved with the transition, leaving her resort on Custom House Place after 25 years.
-Financial insecurity plagued the state of the sex trade and this new district, and many women, especially black women, were forced out of the industry.
+Financial insecurity plagued the sex trade and this new district.
+Many women, especially black women, were forced out of the industry.
 In 1900, "of the 95 houses of ill fame counted in the census, only four (4 percent) were run and staffed by black women", demonstrating the increasing vulnerability of black women in the industry.
 Even Fields, as successful and brilliant as she was, was not exempt from the "spatial, racial, and institutional landscapes of sexual commerce" that became more pervasive in this new space.
 While in this new district, navigating the new organization of the sex industry, Fields moved houses every few years, sometimes due to the financial burden of renting, but possibly due to other forces.
-In 1907 the Health Department quarantined Fields' house declaring the outbreak of smallpox; this public declaration was clearly bad for business and prompted Fields to again move to a new place.
-An association as public as this one could have just as easily put Fields out of business for good, and this may have been the exact intention of the quarantine.
+In 1907, the Health Department quarantined Fields' house declaring the outbreak of smallpox.
+This public declaration was clearly bad for business, and prompted Fields to again move to a new place.
+This kind of public association could easily have put Fields out of business for good, and this may have been the exact intention of the quarantine.